action-pack/increment/readme.md

 Action to increment a repository variable by one.
 Useful for increasing a version number for example.

 It also supports alphanumeric variabeles, for example `ABC1` will be increased to `ABC2`.
+If the target variabele does not exist, it will be automaticly created.

 ## Usage